Skip to main content

 Assessing Practice Capability – Part 1 – Planning and Preparation

-Whether or not an organization has formally adopted a framework such as ITIL , IT service management (ITSM) practices are doomed if you fail to recognize the need for continual improvement.
+By Donna Knapp Whether or not an organization has formally adopted a framework such as ITIL , IT service management (ITSM) practices are doomed if you fail to recognize the need for continual improvement.
 Capability assessments can be used to determine how well your practices are established and improving, and they serve as a diagnostic tool for continual improvement.
 A capability assessment typically involves a straightforward set of activities.
 Plan and prepare – define the scope, objectives, and participants of the assessment.
 Define and organize the supporting elements of the assessment model.
 Conduct the assessment – collect input through interviews, workshops, observations, or surveys and validate evidence against the defined criteria.
 Analyze, interpret, and report out the results – aggregate the findings to identify the current capability level.
 Identify gaps, improvement opportunities, and options.
-Formulate prioritized recommendations for ...
+Formulate prioritized r...

-Before you can chart a course toward higher capability levels, you need to know your current position.
+By Donna Knapp Before you can chart a course toward higher capability levels, you need to know your current position.
 A capability assessment provides that orientation.
 It is the moment you unfold the map and mark, “You are here.”
 Capability assessments reveal not only how well individual practices are established, but how deeply they are embedded into the organization’s culture.
 They are not about chasing a number.
 They are about obtaining a clear, evidence-based understanding of where your capabilities stand.
 Well-scoped and well-conducted assessments shine a light on both strengths and weaknesses, and perhaps most importantly, they allow you to determine where targeted improvement will create the greatest value.
 Assessments transform perception into data and data into direction.
 Once you have gathered scored criteria, evidence, and data from across the organization, now comes the part of the assessment process where insight begins to take shape.
-Each of the most widely used asse...
+Each of the most w...

 ITIL Maturity and Practice Capability Assessments